w6r/gotcha/README.md

-Gotcha is a series of if you even can call it that """Malware""" which is made in python
+#Gotcha is a series of if you even can call it that """Malware""" which is made in python
+#(STILL IN DEVELOPMENT)

 Gotcha has three versions